Division of Clinical Pharmacology & Toxicology

 Dr. Anne Holbrook is Director of the Division of Clinical

-McMaster University .
-She is also an Associate Member
+Medicine at McMaster University .
+She is also an

-of the Department of Clinical Epidemiology and Biostatistics
+Associate Member of the Department of Clinical Epidemiology

-and Senior Scientist at the Centre for Evaluation of Medicines.
+and Biostatistics and Senior Scientist at the Centre for

 Although the division is one of the smallest in the department, members play a major role in education.
 This includes year-round supervision of medical students and residents on internal medicine clinical teaching units at St Joseph’s Hospital and Hamilton Health Sciences Centre as well as rotations through the Medication Assessment Clinic.
 Faculty are active supervisors in postgraduate education at the Masters and PhD level in medical sciences, pharmacology, health research methodology and pharmaceutical sciences at both McMaster University and the University of Toronto.
 The division draws Doctor of Pharmacy students from across the country and from the United States for clinical and research rotations as well as undergraduate pharmacology, health sciences and statistics students from McMaster.
 In addition, the division is in constant demand for supervising workshops, electives, tutorials, academic half days and continuing medical education sessions.